ShockOfWave/itmo-collab/README.md

 ![Alt Text](images/frontend_example.png)

 # Acknowledgment
+We thank the [Infochemistry Scientific Center ISC](https://infochemistry.ru) for the provided data and computing power.
 This project was carried out with the support of the ITMO.Collab grant 622284 as part of the implementation of the 2030 project.

 # License